JohnsonLu3/SuperRPSFightersDeluxe/README.md

 + jumping on player heads doesn't work right
 + purple has a weird bounce affect
 + purple has weird artifacting
-+ controls dont work after starting again from the menu

 ### GamePlay:
 + Combo